 Students who engage in academic dishonesty are liable for severe penalties.
 Few circumstances can mitigate the effects of cheating, plagiarism, and other forms of dishonesty, so students who engage in such activities should expect to have to bear the consequences.

-The following sections set forth penalties for academic dishonesty, and these penalties must be imposed upon a finding of academic dishonesty.
+The following sections set forth penalties for academic dishonesty, and these penalties will be imposed upon a finding of academic dishonesty.
 Trinity may also impose these penalties directly through administrative action.
-In individual cases for good cause, the provost may approve an alternative course of action after consultation with the academic deans.
+In individual cases for good cause, or upon recommendation of the chair of the AHRB, the provost may approve an alternative course of action after consultation with the academic deans.
 The provost is responsible to provide the president with a written explanation of any cases in which penalties assessed for academic dishonesty deviate from the policies set forth below.
 In cases that normally incur expulsion, the president must give final approval to any alternative penalty.

 All penalties apply immediately upon the finding of plagiarism or cheating and notification to the student of the finding at the first adjudication level.
 Suspensions or expulsions take effect immediately and are not delayed during appeals.

 For undergraduate students in all academic units prior to the achievement of senior status, the penalties for engaging in any form of academic dishonesty are as follows: